 The USS Randolph Attacked at Ulithi

-One pleasant afternoon after evening chow, I went to the fantail to sit and write letter to the folk at home.
+One pleasant afternoon after evening chow, I went to the fantail to sit and write a letter to the folk at home.
 There was some activity in the atoll that afternoon.
-A large carrier, the USS Randolph (one of the Essex class) had anchored about a half mile from us and planes were taking off and landing at regular intervals.
+A large carrier, the USS Randolph (one of the Essex class) had anchored about a half mile from us, and planes were taking off and landing at regular intervals.
 I saw a formation of six planes pass the USS Yosemite and head for the Randolph.
-All of sudden there was a tremendous explosion on the Randolph.
+All of a sudden, there was a tremendous explosion on the Randolph.
 I could see that the deck of the carrier was afire.
 General Quarters were sounded everywhere so I had to leave for my battle station.
 Later I heard that a Jap plane had followed the US formation in and hit the carrier with a large bomb.
 The marine gun crews were not alert because they never expected the Jap to come in.
 They said the plane got away and went back to Yap.

 Many of the crew had special services they could render on the side for extra money.
-Several crew members gave emergency hair cuts just before inspection with their own tools they had aboard.
+Several crew members gave emergency haircuts just before inspection with their own tools they had aboard.
 One fellow had been a watchmaker and would work on your watch for a fee.
 Others were very skillful and made watchbands and bracelets.
 I had my own strange activity.
 I could copy tattoos so the fellows could show the girlfriend back home what he had on his body.
-I had fine grain stationary and made it almost transparent with hair tonic.
+I had fine-grain stationary and made it almost transparent with a hair tonic.
 Then placing it over the tattoo, I got a perfect impression.
 Then I transferred it and shaded or colored it on a piece of white paper.
 The ship censorship committee never did seem to object.
 One officer once told me I was quite the artist.
 I also wrote a number of letters for guys who just couldn’t find the right words.

-The Phantom Strikes Again And Again
+The Phantom Strikes Again and Again

-One of the topics of conversation on the Yosemite was the activity of the so called “Phantom”.
+One of the topics of conversation on the Yosemite was the activity of the so-called “Phantom”.
 Nobody ever saw him or had any idea who he was.
 One of his favorite jokes was to find a good place to take a crap and let some unwary person find it by stepping on it.
 We heard he was most active in Officers Country.
 Another thing we heard concerning the Phantom was that he had a sharp knife.
 Some seamen slept in the hammocks that had to be raised high enough so a person could walk under them.
 Some said they used to sway out over the rail of the ship on a stormy night.
-The Phantom would quietly reach up and cut one end of the hammock cord and the occupant would come sliding out on the deck like a pea in a pod.
+The Phantom would quietly reach up and cut one end of the hammock cord, and the occupant would come sliding out on the deck like a pea in a pod.